Steamboat Dance Theatre is excited to announce a new program we have been working on, “Sponsor a Dancer”.

 Through this program donors will be able to contribute to individual dancers who have been nominated by their studios based on leadership, talent, commitment, and financial need.

 Donations can be made through the dancer profiles on our website in the following increments and increased at checkout:

-Donations will be made to the Steamboat Dance Theatre, a 501(c)(3) organization, and are tax deductible.
+Donations will be made to the Steamboat Dance Theatre, a 501(c)(3) organization.

 All donations remain anonymous unless specified.
 Please click on this link, and use the form to notify us of your generous gift and of any special intentions.

 New dancer profiles below!

 CURRENT SPONSOR A DANCE PROFILES